emday4prez/c-and-memory-management/README.md

-# C and memory management
+# Learning Memory Management with C.